Give Yourself a Raise (When the Boss Won’t)

 Propose an Alternative Schedule

 If a salary increase isn’t feasible right now, see if a modified work schedule is.
 Propose the idea of working from home one (or more) days a week.
 You’ll save by cutting back on the days you have to commute.
+That means spending less on gas, as well as putting less wear-and tear on your vehicle.
 Plus, you’ll actually be gaining back time in your week; and sometimes that’s even more valuable than money.

 Rework Your Budget